 Many types of heavy machinery and tools used in construction projects are much more dangerous than forklifts.
 These machines and tools require training, safety precautions, and the undivided attention of the operator.
 Whenever someone fails to keep a construction site safe, they are setting themselves up for liability.

 If you have lost a loved one, or you were injured in a construction accident, you might be entitled to compensation.
 Always check with an attorney when you have been injured.
 For most people, it is difficult to tell how much your injuries might be worth.
-If you accept a settlement offer without checking with an attorney first, you may block yourself from receiving the maximum compensation.
+If you accept a settlement offer without checking with a worker’s compensation attorney first, you may block yourself from receiving the maximum compensation.

 Construction sites often use some of the largest and most dangerous machines on big construction projects.
 Forklifts may not be common on construction sites, but backhoes, Bobcats, steamrollers, and other lifting and digging devices certainly are.
 Bulldozers and wrecking balls may be common for demolition, and large cranes are common in many larger projects.

 All of these vehicles have the potential to cause serious injury if a person is pinned underneath or a victim of negligent operation.
 Even something as simple as the visibility from the driver’s seat can lead to accidents.
 If you or a loved one was injured in a forklift make sure to contact a forklift accident lawyer for your case,

 Contact Philadelphia Wrongful Death Attorneys Today